OttoMeister/Audio-download-with-yt-dlp/README.md

 - Delete files with filenames shorter than 10 characters
 - Delete files with filenames longer than 100 characters
 - Delete MP3s smaller than 3MB or larger than 8MB
 - Delete all subdirectories deeper then 2
+- Delete duplicate files
 - Rename files based on YouTube ID extracted from metadata
 - Resize and compress cover art to 500x500 at 80% quality
 - Delete MP3s without cover art
 - Clear description, comment and synopsis metadata fields
 - Converts all tags to ID3v2.3
 ```shell
 detox -vr ~/Downloads/CarPlaylist
 find ~/Downloads/CarPlaylist -type f ! -name "*.mp3" -exec rm {} \;